Etraph/Etraph/README.md

 # Ethan Raphael
 Welcome to my GitHub.
-I am corrently a student at **Ecole Centrale de Marseille** and **University of Amsterdam**, pursuiing my gap year with a focus on mathematical finance, quantitative research and machine learning.
+I am currently a student at **Ecole Centrale de Marseille** and **University of Amsterdam**, pursuiing my gap year with a focus on mathematical finance, quantitative research and machine learning.
 My projects explore applied financial mathematics and their market reality, as well as their the intersection between machine learning and quantitative trading.
-### Focus area

 ---